Sofia Jamora Shows Off Insane Curves In Neon Green Bikini

-Sofia Jamora took to her Instagram page on Monday, April 6, to upload a sizzling update that stunned her 2.7 million followers.
-The 22-year-old decided to wear a skimpy bikini that put her sexy figure on display.
+Sofia Jamora took to Instagram on Monday and uploaded a sizzling update.
+To stun her 2.7 million followers, the 22-year-old wore a skimpy bikini that put her sexy figure on display.

-The photographer took photos of Sofia through an illuminated bathroom mirror.
-For the first Instagram snap, she posed in her scanty attire, standing in front of a white bathtub.
+The photographer took photos of Sofia in front of an illuminated bathroom mirror.
+For the first Instagram snap, she posed in her scanty attire with a white bathtub just behind her.
 She leaned forward with her legs apart and placed her hands behind her back.
-She raised her chin and looked to the side with her lips parted, giving a sultry vibe.
-In the second pic, Sofia posed with her right leg in front of the other and raised her arms to the back of her head, holding her hair in place.
-She looked straight into the mirror, pouting.
-The LED lights from the mirror illuminated her flawlessly, tanned skin.
+She raised her chin and looked to the side with her lips parted, which gave a sultry vibe.

+In the second pic, Sofia posed with her right leg in front of the other and raised her arms to the back of her head to hold her hair in place.
+She looked straight into the mirror and pouted.
+The LED lights from the mirror illuminated her flawless, tanned skin.

 The neon green sports-style bikini top boasted a scoop neckline that showcased ample cleavage.
 Its low-cut sides showed off the model’s sideboob, delighting her social media fans.
-It is also important to note that the garment was non-padded and had no lining, making her buxom curves visible underneath the thin fabric.
+It is also important to note that the garment was nonpadded and had no lining, making her buxom curves visible underneath the thin fabric.

-She paired the top with a matching pair of bikini bottoms that boasted a thick waistband, hugging her slim waistline.
-Its high leg cuts highlighted her lean thighs and helped elongate her legs.
-Also, the bright pop of color of her two-piece complemented her bronzed skin.
+She paired the top with matching bikini bottoms that boasted a thick waistband that hugged her slim waistline.
+Its high cuts highlighted her lean thighs and helped elongate her legs.
+Also, the bright color of the two-piece complemented her bronzed skin.

-Sofia went jewelry-free and wore her highlighted locks down in a center part and seemingly unstyled, hanging down her back.
-Her glamorous makeup application included well-defined eyebrows, eyeliner, thick black mascara, eyeshadow, and nude lipstick with a clear lip gloss on top.
+Sofia went jewelry-free.
+She wore her highlighted locks down in a center part and seemingly unstyled, hanging down her back.
+Her glamorous makeup application included well-defined eyebrows, eyeliner, thick black mascara, eye shadow, and nude lipstick with a clear lip gloss on top.

 Among her millions of fans, many were quick to react to her newest update.
-In under 20 hours of going live, the new share received over 240,000 likes and more than 740 comments.
-Many of her online admirers flocked to the comments section to leave praises and loving messages.
+In under 20 hours, the new share received over 240,000 likes and more than 740 comments.
+Many of her admirers flocked to the comments section to leave praise and loving messages.
 Some fans used a trail of emoji to express their admiration.

 “A living goddess!
 You look so good in this bikini, and you are so hot,” one of her fans commented on the post.